 All these are well compensated and probably much more challenging and personally satisfying than opportunities in other sectors.

-Over 700 students in four batches have graduated and we have an almost 100 % placement record.
+Over 700 students in four batches have graduated and we have an excellent placement record.
 Some key points are highlighted below

 - Over 200 organizations have participated in our campus placements so far.
 These range from large organizations in the NGO space, small organizations at the grass roots, research institutions, policy bodies, CSRs, quasi government institutions, schools etc. The number of organizations and offers have grown significantly over the last four years, evidencing that the social sector today needs competent people